commercionetwork/commercio-consortium/upgrade/5.0.0-5.1.0/en/README.md

 ## After the official release

-In the days following the mainnet update an official version will be released for use in the mainnet.
+In the days following the mainnet update, an official version will be released for use in the mainnet.
 The official version may be replaced on the mainnet independently by each node.